konstantinos-p/yarn-mistral-flax/README.md

 Below I compare the attention strength when using RoPE with positional interpolation and Yarn.
 I assume that the original context length was 1000 tokens and the new extended context length is 5000 tokens.
-We see that RoPE with positional interpolation drops quickly to close to 0 attention strength, while at the same time exhibiting severe oscillations for further values.
+We see that RoPE with positional interpolation drops quickly to close to 0 attention preactivation strength, while at the same time exhibiting severe oscillations for further values.
-On the other hand the attention implied by Yarn drops in a much smoother fashion and has much smaller oscillations.
+On the other hand the attention preactivation implied by Yarn drops in a much smoother fashion and has much smaller oscillations.

 ![](assets/yarn_vs_rope.png)